Geolocation

 Get Geolocation

-To get geolocation, use navigator.geolocation.getCurrentPosition() function.
-This function can have one or two parameters.
+To get geolocation, use the navigator.geolocation.getCurrentPosition() function.
+This function can take one or two parameters.
 These parameters are callback functions for success or error.

-First parameter is callback function which will invoke if geolocation is allowed.
+The first parameter is a callback function that invokes if geolocation is allowed.

-Second parameter is another callback function which will invoke if geolocation is not allowed or an error occurs.
+The second parameter is another callback function that invokes if geolocation is not allowed or an error occurs.

 getCurrentPosition with success callback